 DOC has a Native Frog Recovery Group that coordinates management and research into native frogs to help with their conservation.

 The impact of 1080 on native frogs has been investigated, and methods for frog monitoring and translocation are being developed and improved.
 Frog distribution and their numbers are also being documented.

-In 1997 300 Maud Island frogs were transferred to Motuara Island - the first-ever inter-island translocation of a native frog.
+In 1997, 300 Maud Island frogs were transferred to Motuara Island – the first-ever translocation of a native frog between islands.
 To date, this transfer has been successful.

 Establishing a second population of the frog in another location is insurance against a disaster, such as fire, wiping out a sole surviving population.
-A separate population of Hamilton's frog has also been established on its home on Stephens Island and is monitored closely by DOC staff.
+A separate population of Hamilton's frog has also been established on its home on Stephens Island and is monitored closely by DOC.